 If you’ve been ignoring your dental care or ignoring symptoms, you could face serious health problems.
 This article will look at the dangers of not treating tooth infections.
 We’ll see if a tooth infection can actually be fatal.

-Understanding Tooth Infections and Their Development
+Tooth Infections and Their Development

 Tooth infections happen when bacteria get into a tooth, usually through decay.
 Decay eats away the hard enamel, letting bacteria into the soft pulp inside.
 If not treated quickly, these infections can get worse and cause more dental problems.